Search This Blog

 Career Management starts with managing oneself for competencies required for the new role

 We must all recognize that time has moved well past the industrial revolution into digital explosion.
-Let us all look around and we can see that new industries have surfaced and new business models have evolved.
+Let us all look around and we can see that new industries have surfaced, and new business models have evolved.
 Yet, how often can we all say we have developed new skills and competencies to compete not obsoleting ourselves.
-We are all still looking for promotion and increased pay but has anyone refused a promotion because they need to sharpen themselves for the new competencies required to succeed in the new role?
+We are all still looking for promotion and increased pay but has anyone refused a promotion because they need to sharpen themselves for the new competencies required to succeed in the new role.
 I would like to share in this blog a few simple techniques that I have found working well as well as observed others do to managing the career.

 1. Establish your brand by thinking strategically big